Water has had a key role in the development of modern science.

 Although there have been plenty of studies on water, there did seem to be a hiatus after the 'polywater' fiasco in the 1960s that delayed progress.
 Since the 1990s experimental work has been strongly supported by computational methods that remain, however, restricted by computational power.
 At present, however, water research remains extremely active but with much controversy persisting.

-[Back to Top to top of page]
+[Back to Top ]

 'the hydrogen nucleus held between 2 octets constitutes a weak "bond."